Premik/blender_rhubarb_lipsync_ng/dev.md

 ## Todo

 ### High
-* Add start- end frame properties to the MappingItem.
-So NLA clips can clip a frame range from a longer action (i.e.to support face-it style)
 * Mapping wizards
   * Clear - will remove the mapping (delete from the object completly?)
   * Auto-it